 - Alignment with program goals

-- How does the proposal include Minnesotans of all ethnicities, abilities, and incomes, including in the design/planning and implementation processes?
-How will the community benefit from this project?
+- How does the project/exhibit/programming include and reach Minnesotans of all ethnicities, abilities, and incomes?

 - Reasonable budget/appropriate amount requested for project